Evil Star: Publication history

-The Guy Pompton version of Evil Star debuted in All Star Comics #44 and was created by John Broome and Irwin Hasen.
+The Guy Pompton version of Evil Star debuted in All-Star Comics #44 and was created by John Broome and Irwin Hasen.

 The alien version of Evil Star first appeared in Green Lantern (vol. 2) #37 (June 1965) and was created by Gardner Fox and Gil Kane.

 Fictional character biography

 Guy Pompton

-Guy Pompton, owner of Ace Movie Rental Agency and a crimelord, dons a costumed identity in 1948 to stop a movie studio from completing a film using a script that will expose his criminal activities.
-He fights the Justice Society of America and is defeated.
+Guy Pompton is a crime lord and the owner of Ace Movie Rental Agency.
+He dons a costumed identity to stop a movie studio from completing a film using a script that will expose his criminal activities and battles the Justice Society of America before being defeated.

 Unknown

-A scientist on the planet Auron dedicates himself to cheating death by drawing power from the stars themselves.
-He invents the Starband, which makes him immortal, but twists his mind toward evil and prematurely ages his fellow Aurons.
-The people of Auron want him to destroy the Starband, but having tasted immortality he refuses to give it up.
-The ensuing battle leaves all of Auron lifeless except for the scientist, now known as Evil Star.
+A scientist on the planet Aoran dedicates himself to cheating death by drawing power from the stars themselves.
+He invents the Starband, which makes him immortal, but twists his mind toward evil and prematurely ages his fellow Aorans.
+The people of Aoran want him to destroy the Starband, but having tasted immortality he refuses to give it up.
+The ensuing battle leaves all of Aoran lifeless except for the scientist, now known as Evil Star.
 Evil Star seeks new worlds to conquer and comes into frequent conflict with the Guardians of the Universe and the Green Lanterns, including Hal Jordan.

 The Guardians later send Evil Star to the Erral Rehab Facility, where they use a brainwave nullifier in an attempt to cure him.
 This rehabilitation is only partially successful, as the nullifier stimulates his subconscious mind, recreating the Starlings, who bring him the Starband.
 Evil Star flees to Earth in a confused state, believing the Starlings are persecuting him.
 He fights with Ferrin Colos, one of the Darkstars, who floods Evil Star's mind with reminders of the lives he has taken, starting with his homeworld.
 Evil Star's mind shuts down, and he is returned to the Guardians for re-education.

-Evil Star is freed by Neron, with enhanced Starlings, but returned to captivity by the Darkstars and Guy Gardner.

-Evil Star was mentioned, seemingly in passing, by Sister Sercy of the Blue Lantern Corps as a menace to her homeworld.
-It is unknown if the Evil Star she refers to is a past version, or a previously unheard-of version of the villain.

-Evil Star is also cited as the guiding force behind the Kroloteans abducting William Hand, searching Hand's insides for the blackness that would lead to the Blackest Night.